 To summarise what we’ve discussed:

-• Small businesses and startups are very different from one another
+• Small businesses and startups have very different growth strategies and funding approaches.

 Need A Small Business Lawyer?